SHARANTANGEDA/SheetsSync/Readme.md

 ##### _Now the React Client will fetch the required data and is connected to the server_

-Structured Sync was removed to avoid SQL Injection attacks, and avoid failure when google sheet schema is changed
+##### The application handles possible SQL injection attacks by sanitizing before data entries and updates
+##### Currently, google sheets sync every 30 seconds, which can be always changed

 ## For Collaborators
 This is created using the following stack